 - 1. Are pool reserves material? - 2.
 Does the company book what the pool reports with no independent analysis, perform independent actuarial analysis and in some instances adjust the pool's reported reserves, make use of the pool actuary's opinion, or some combination of the above? - 3.
 If there is a lag in the booking of pool losses, does the company accrue for this or not?
 Are premiums treated similarly?
 Are these items material?

-Appendix 3 contains further guidance, including guidelines from the CASTF of the NAIC regarding actuarial opinions for pools and associations.
+Appendix 9 contains further guidance, including commentary from the CASTF regarding actuarial opinions for pools and associations.

 ILLUSTRATIVE WORDING - POOLS AND ASSOCIATIONS: